Keyboard shortcuts

 Diagnostic ContainsLikely CauseFix

-expected record, enum, function, or proc declarationA top-level item is not accepted.Use record, enum, fn, or proc after module.
+expected protocol, port, component, composition, record, enum, function, or proc declarationA top-level item is not accepted.Use protocol, port, component, composition, record, enum, fn, or proc after module and any imports.

 entry process Main is not declaredThe program has no Main process.Add proc Main ....